 Platform size can make a big difference in efficiency and safety on the jobsite.
 Wider platforms offer better access and require less repositioning time as the job progresses, but you need to be sure the lift will fit in the space available.
 Another option: Some scissor lifts can be fitted with powered deck extensions, which give workers more forward horizontal reach.

 If you’re working on uneven or sloped terrain, opt for four-wheel drive, available on many rough-terrain scissor lifts and even some electric scissor lifts (which may also feature pothole guards).

 Ground clearance is another potential consideration.
-If you need to negotiate very rough terrain or travel over debris, you might want to look for a model with a higher ground clearance.
+If you need to negotiate very rough terrain or travel over debris, you might want to look for a model with a higher ground clearance and specialized tires.
 This is rarely listed online in rental charts, so ask the sales rep.

 Dave Johnson is a Los Angeles-based freelance writer who has been writing about all aspects of business and technology since before there was an internet.